Danish Model Josephine Skriver Goes Hiking In Tiny Skintight Yoga Shorts

 A few, however, joked about the fact that the setting looked like it could be from a horror movie.

-“Is it promo for horror flick?” one user teased, while another wrote that it looked like a still from cult film The Blair Witch Project.
+Another wrote that it looked like a still from the cult film The Blair Witch Project.

 The new update comes shortly after Skriver wowed her fans with a sultry Sports Illustrated throwback beach shot.
 As was previously covered by The Inquisitr, the post earned over 172,000 likes.